ellwag/CustomerDataETLPipeline/README.md

 # Customer Data ETL Pipeline

 This ETL (Extract, Transform, Load) pipeline is designed to process customer data from a specific CSV file (see shopping directory) into a PostgreSQL database.
-The pipeline extracts data, transforms it according to the business logic (normalization) I defined, and loads it into a normalized database schema.
+The pipeline extracts data, transforms it according to the business logic I defined, and loads it into a normalized database schema.
 This project showcases the use of Python and PostgreSQL with libraries such as Pandas and SQLAlchemy to handle data processing tasks efficiently.

 ## Features